vk2diy/adxi/README.md

 ## Revised design

+The revised design is not religiously focused on minimizing the number of components through using external circuit boards.

+Instead, it:
-The revised design brings the clock generator on-board.
+ * brings the clock generator and band-specific filters on-board

-It removes the physical interface and replaces it with host computer control (known as a "computer aided transceiver" or "CAT") via [wsjtx](https://wsjt.sourceforge.io/) (G4WJS/K9AN/IV3NWV) which is itself based on [hamlib](https://hamlib.github.io/) (VK3FCS/F8CFE/etc.)
+ * seeks to remove the physical interface and replace it fully with host computer control (known as a "computer aided transceiver" or "CAT") via [wsjtx](https://wsjt.sourceforge.io/) (G4WJS/K9AN/IV3NWV) which is itself based on [hamlib](https://hamlib.github.io/) (VK3FCS/F8CFE/etc.)
+ * provides a more flexible and well filtered power supply so that available AC-DC ~12-36V inputs can be used

 ## Building the firmware